Christian Fuchs

 He began his senior career as a teenager at Wiener Neustadt before signing his first professional contract at 17 with SV Mattersburg, challenging for the Austrian Football Bundesliga title and taking part in European competitions.
 In 2008, he left for Germany, signing for VfL Bochum.
 After a season on loan at Mainz 05, he signed for Schalke 04 in 2011, where he contested the UEFA Champions League but suffered a serious knee injury.
-In 2015, he signed for Leicester, winning the Premier League in his first season at the club.
-After leaving Leicester in 2021 he spent one season with Major League Soccer club Charlotte FC.
+In June 2015, he signed for Leicester, winning the Premier League in his first season at the club.
+After leaving Leicester in June 2021, he spent one season with Charlotte FC, before retiring from professional football in January 2023.

-A full international for a decade starting from his debut in 2006, Fuchs earned 78 caps for the Austria national team.
-He played for the nation at UEFA Euro 2008 and UEFA Euro 2016, captaining them for the first time in 2010 and on a permanent basis from 2012, before retiring from international duty in 2016.
+A full international from 2006 to 2016, Fuchs earned 78 caps for Austria.
+He represented the nation at the UEFA Euro 2008, and the UEFA Euro 2016, captaining them for the first time in 2010 and on a permanent basis from 2012, before retiring from international duty in 2016.

 Club career

 Early career

 Born in Neunkirchen, Lower Austria, his father was an amateur goalkeeper.
 He began as a forward at local team SVg Pitten before moving to 1.
 Wiener Neustädter SC at the age of 14.
 At the age of 15, while still an amateur and at mainstream school, Fuchs played for their senior team.
 When he was 17, he signed his first professional deal at SV Mattersburg, a team who despite coming from a town of 6,000 drew league record average crowds of 17,000, came third in the Austrian Football Bundesliga and played in European competition.

-Prior to UEFA Euro 2008, he joined the German side VfL Bochum.
+Prior to UEFA Euro 2008, he joined German Bundesliga side VfL Bochum.
 He later described it as a useful move to play regularly while attracting attention from bigger teams.
 In 2010, he was signed on loan by 1.
 FSV Mainz 05, a newly promoted team who ended the season in the top five.